puzzleclone/PuzzleClone/tutorial_docs/docs/spec.md

 **Type:** `str`

 Overall template description for puzzle description.
 Should be a regular Python string or a Python f-string without the prefix "f".
+E.g., `There are three boys: {', '.join(names)}. ...` where `names` is a list of names defined in the variables of the puzzle specification.